The Management

 Unfortunately, they have been shown to be too general and simplistic

-for use in predicting the actions and performance of more experienced (and wily) management people for the
+for use in predicting the actions and performance of experienced (and wily) management

 complex roles they fill.